Today, we’ll be taking a look at the Arturia MiniFuse 2 USB-C audio interface.

 The master control is located to the right of both inputs, and is accompanied by an LED VU meter for convenient monitoring and gain staging.

-Lastly, the unit features a direct monitoring switch for latency free recording, and a dry/wet knob to blend between the audio coming out from your input channels and your DAW.
+Lastly, the unit features a direct monitoring switch for latency-free recording, and a dry/wet knob to blend between the audio coming out from your input channels and your DAW.

-The rear panel features the two 1/4″ TRS outputs, MIDI i/o, and a USB hub to connect with another piece of gear or iLok.
+The rear panel features the two 1/4-inch TRS outputs, MIDI I/O, and a USB hub to connect with another piece of gear or iLok.
+The interface can connect to your PC or laptop via a USB-C cable which is supplied with the unit.

-The unit has a bit-depth of 24 bit and a sample rate of 192 kHz, which is more than enough to satisfy the most discerning audio engineers.
+The unit has a bit-depth of 24 bits and a sample rate of 192 kHz, which is more than enough to satisfy the most discerning audio engineers.
+To make things better, the interface also has a dynamic range of 110 dB and an input noise of -129 dB.

 Preamps

+The preamps are rather good, featuring an EIN of -129 dB and a gain range of 56 dB.
 It shouldn’t be too hard to get a decent sound out of this unit, at least for the sake of beginners.

 This is a great option for the novice engineer making music in their bedroom.
 The USB hub on the rear panel can be used to route the interface to another piece of gear to expand your set up.